Shapeways/ShapeJS-Example/README.md

 - Apache (point your document root at the main ShapeJS Demo directory)
 - A browser that supports WebGL (for previews).

+demoSettings.php contains a number of settings for running the sample application.
+There are settings for API Oauth access and consumer keys and secrets.
+SHAPE_JS_PIPELINE contains the url for the ShapeJS server to use.
+APP_HOST_NAME is the hostname of the server that your app is running on.

 Please note that ShapeJS is still in BETA.

 Basic Troubleshooting:
 - Sometimes the demo will fail to generate a file correctly.
 Refresh and try again.
 - Sending a model that is too large may result in a model with a number of polygons too large for the ShapeJS server to process.
-This can be resolved by creating a smaller model, a simpler model, or increasing decimation.
+This can be resolved by creating a smaller model, a simpler model, or increasing decimation by adding "meshErrorFactor=1;" to your code.
 - Most browsers will track network requests which you can use to debug.

 Things left to do: